 Are solar panels really worth it?

 Photovoltaic panels are expensive but they are getting more reasonable.
 We paid US$550 each for four 120 watt Kyocera panels in 2001 ($4.58/W).
-In 2009 I see that we can get 135W Kyocera panels for about $420 in the US ($3.11/W), a reduction of 32% in 8 years.
+In 2009 we could get 135W Kyocera panels for about $420 in the US ($3.11/W), a reduction of 32% in 8 years.
+And in 2017 we could get flexible panels for only US$1/watt!
 Each panel will give us about 40 Amp‑hours per day, or about (40Ah/day) x (13v) x (30 days/month) = 15KW‑hours per month.
 How long it takes to amortize that depends on how you generate your electricity and how much that costs you.
 Those numbers are very different for each boat but it's not hard to figure out (only 3 values are needed - see below).
 How much does it cost you to generate a kilowatt‑hour using your current scheme?
 We generally figure that the total cost of running an engine is about twice the fuel cost, which makes things easier.
 For the purposes of these calculations, I'm going to use a battery voltage of 13v, which is about our average battery voltage.

 But for us, the joy of not having to run an engine at all has been well worth the cost of our solar array.
-Plus, your boat will gain resale value by installing solar panels, as they generally don't wear out.
-Kyocera panels carry a guarantee that they won't lose power over time (like 20 years!) so your investment is protected to a certain degree, and they honor that guarantee.
-In fact, Kyocera has agreed to replace our panels (flying the refurbished replacement panels to Malaysia at their expense, after 8 years!) as they've had some problems with internal connections in panels sold in late 2001.
+Plus, your boat will gain resale value by installing solar panels, as the rigid ones generally don't wear out.
+Kyocera panels carry a guarantee that they won't lose power over time (like 25 years!) so your investment is protected to a certain degree, and they honor that guarantee.
+In fact, Kyocera replaced our panels (flying the refurbished replacement panels to Malaysia at their expense, after 8 years!) as they've had some problems with internal connections in panels sold in late 2001.
 That's quite an amazing commitment to quality, especially given these tough economic times.
 (Kyocera is NOT a sponsor of this site, much as we'd like them to be.)

 How many solar panels do you need?